Installing Hive on MR3

-In this way, the user can easily try different combinations of Hive and Tez when running Hive-MR3.
-The following table shows all valid combinations in Hive-MR3.
+In this way, the user can easily try different combinations of Hive and Tez when running Hive on MR3.
+The following table shows valid combinations of Hive and Tez.

 Using custom configuration settings

-A script in the Hive-MR3 release may accept new configuration settings as command-line options according to the following syntax:
+A script in the MR3 release may accept new configuration settings as command-line options according to the following syntax:

 --hiveconf <key>=<value> # Add a configuration key/value.